xulihang/ImageTrans_plugins/paddleOCR/README.md

 ### PaddleOCR v3

-PaddleOCR v3 has improved the recognition for vertial text.
+PaddleOCR v3 has improved the recognition for vertical text.

 You can use PaddleOCR v3 for a better recognition rate.
 Windows package: <https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/PaddleOCRv3.zip>